Secure CheckoutPersonal information is secured with SSL technology.

 - © Elsevier 2020

 - Paperback ISBN:

-Konstadinos G. Goulias is professor of transportation in the Geography Department and co-director of the GeoTrans Laboratory at the University of California, Santa Barbara, United States, editor-in-chief of Transportation Letters, and vice-chair/chair elect of the International Association for Travel Behavior Research.
-He is coeditor of Transportation Systems Planning: Methods and Applications and the author or coauthor of more than 300 papers and reports in travel behavior dynamics, geographic information science, and microsimulation.
+Konstadinos G. Goulias is a professor of transportation at the Geography Department and director of the GeoTrans Laboratory at the University of California, Santa Barbara, United States.
+He is also co-editor-in-chief of Transportation Letters, and vice-chair/chair elect of the International Association for Travel Behavior Research.
+He is editor of Transportation Systems Planning: Methods and Applications and the author or co-author of more than 300 papers and reports in travel behavior dynamics, geographic information science, and microsimulation.

 Department of Geography, University of California - Santa Barbara, California, United States

 Adam W. Davis is a postdoctoral researcher in the Institute of Transportation Studies at the University of California, Davis, United States.
 He holds a PhD and MA from the Department of Geography at the University of California, Santa Barbara, and a BA in geography from the University of California, Berkeley.
 His research is on travel behavior, spatial computational methods, spatial perception, and network-based analysis.
 He also worked as a research geographer with USGS and as an environmental analyst.
 Adam has authored and co-authored more than 25 research papers and reports to sponsors.

 Department of Geography, University of California - Davis, California, United States

 We are always looking for ways to improve customer experience on Elsevier.com.

 We would like to ask you for a moment of your time to fill in a short questionnaire, at the end of your visit.

 If you decide to participate, a new browser tab will open so you can complete the survey after you have completed your visit to this website.